ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # TODO's and future work:

+<p align="center"> <b>Improve Head Tracking</b> </p>

+The current tracking version you find in this repository suffers from lag, jumps in position, drift from tracking being lost and other inconveniences.
+Fixing these issues seems very doable, and I am currently working on that full time.
+The most promising solution seems to use a filter which detects tracking errors and removes them.
+First tests look very promising so stay tuned for improved versions in the future.
+I don't think we reach the same quality as dual camera setups in extrema situations but I predict a future version will offer almost perfect head tracking when performing normal head movements.

 <p align="center"> <b>Hand Tracking</b> </p>

 I am also looking into implementing hand tracking using software from [Manomotion](https://www.manomotion.com/) and [uSenseAR](https://en.usens.com/products/usensar/).
 Unfortunately, the performance requirements are very high.
 I have access to the developer software of Manomotion but not the one from uSenseAR.
 First tests with Manomotion where not so successful but I will follow the development closly.
 Another disadvantage is that the Manomotion software is not free of charge so I can not publish it here but I could upload videos and maybe a paid app in the future.
 Moving marker tracking looks like it could work more reliable and with better performance since the software is more optimized.